 In addition, remember from my science primer that with aerobic exercise your body produces significantly more ATP energy…36 ATPs vs only 2 ATPs for shorter anaerobic bouts.
 I've personally noticed that my energy levels are higher and more consistent throughout the day as I've gradually built up aerobic fitness, and with most of my aerobic exercise done early in the morning I'm sleeping consistently better at night.

-I spent a lot of time on this section because it's important and I think teaching people to exercise properly in their aerobic zone will help them enjoy and stick to exercise longer, with steady progress and minimal risk of injury.
+I spent a lot of time on this section because it's important and I think teaching people to exercise properly in their aerobic, predominantly fat-burning zone, will help them enjoy and stick to exercise longer, with steady progress and minimal risk of injury.

 Getting Aerobically Fit Without Compromising Your Health